osp/osp.meta.association/asbl-statutes.md

 Ils sont invités à l’assemblée générale et ont droit de vote, mais leur présence n’est pas obligatoire.
 Ils peuvent prendre part aux projets avec les membres effectifs et dans ce cas des financements  peuvent être demandés pour eux au nom d’OSP.

+*Source members are intrinsic parts of the OSP project story.
+We copy, modify and redistribute their thoughts freely.
+By keeping them close to us, we make sure OSP stays true to the spirit in which it was founded.
+Invited to the general assembly, they have the right to vote, but their presence is not mandatory.
+They can take part in a project along effective members and in that case subsidies can be asked for them in the name of OSP.*

 #### Membres observateurs

 - xxx